TLeconte/acarsdec/README.md

 Notes :
  * change compiler options (CFLAGS) in Makefile to suit your hardware, particularly on ARM platform -march and  -mfpu must be set correctly.
- * For rtl_sdr, you could change the iinput sample rate by changing RTLMULT in rtl.c.
+ * For rtl_sdr, you could change the input sample rate by changing RTLMULT in rtl.c.
 Default is 2.0Ms/s which is a safe value.
 You could increase it for the better, but it could be over the limits of some hardware and will increase CPU usage too.
+ * Airspy version will set the R820T tuner bandwidth to suit given frequencies.
+See : (https://tleconte.github.io/R820T/r820IF.html)

 # Acarsserv